Azure-Samples/ms-identity-netcore-winui/ReadmeFiles/ReadmeHowTheCodeWasCreated.md

 ### User sign-In process

-Before calling MsGraph API, user should authenticate.
+Before calling MSGraph API, user should authenticate.
 The process is started by calling `SignInAndInitializeGraphServiceClient()` method that will attempt to authenticate and create MSGraph client object.
 There are 2 ways to obtain the token:

 - `AcquireTokenSilent()` - where the application tries to obtain the access token from token cache
 - `AcquireTokenInteractive()` - in case of `AcquireTokenSilent()` failed with [MsalUiRequiredException](https://learn.microsoft.com/dotnet/api/microsoft.identity.client.msaluirequiredexception?view=azure-dotnet).
 In this case user will be offered to type their credentials into a standard authentication UI dialog box.

-### Calling MsGraph API
+### Calling MSGraph API

-To be able to call for the [MsGraph API](https://learn.microsoft.com/graph/use-the-api), the `Microsoft.Graph` package must be installed.
+To be able to call for the [MSGraph API](https://learn.microsoft.com/graph/use-the-api), the `Microsoft.Graph` package must be installed.
 Then the below code inside `CallGraphButton_Click()` method is called:

 ```csharp
  GraphServiceClient graphClient = await SignInAndInitializeGraphServiceClient(_winUiSettings.Scopes.Split(' '));